johnha881/AWS-Projects/Three-Micro-Services/README.md

    b.
 Provisioned concurrency - makes sure critical functions have enough invokcations
    c. cold starts - Use minimal dependencies and initialize variables outside the handler function.
    d.
 Lambda Layers to manage common dependencies and reduce deployment package size.

+AVAILIBILITY
+1. DynamoDB
+   a.
+Global Tables - cross region redundency and disasert recovery.
+   b.
+Back-ups - Configure DynamoDB backups and point-in-time recovery to protect your data from accidental deletions or corruption.
+2. API Gateway
+   a.